michaellass/e2p-fileflags/README.md

   Linux distributions typically packages those under one of the following names:
   * e2fsprogs(-dev)
   * e2fslibs(-dev)
+  * libext2fs(-dev)
+* libclang is required for building the e2p-sys dependency.
+This is sometimes packaged as libclang1.

-  Note that after an update of libe2p, you may need to rebuild libe2p-sys and this crate to get access to any newly introduced flags.
+Note that after an update of libe2p, you may need to rebuild e2p-sys and this crate to get access to any newly introduced flags.